Sohel-Ahmed/EmployeeManagement/README.md

 "# EmployeeManagement"
-Its an application for employee management
+This is an Excellent Employee management software